Community Stories, Curated by the People Who Live Them

 Exhibition Information: Duration of exhibits is typically for 8-12 weeks.

 Design: The Somerville Museum’s Pisa Gallery includes six (6) moveable walls, which can be rearranged to create additional space for seating during programs, talks and concerts.
 Exhibition materials should be securely affixed to these walls.
 The Sloane Gallery has moveable walls and all walls must remain in respective galleries.
+Exhibitors can use either one of these galleries or both if the exhibition warrants.

-Programming: Curators are expected to organize at least three (3) related public programs at the Museum to take place during the exhibition; past examples have included talks by scholars, panel discussions, and concerts.
+Curators are expected to organize at least three (3) related public programs at the Museum to take place during the exhibition; past examples have included talks by scholars, panel discussions, and concerts.
 Curators might be asked to lead additional tours of their exhibitions for local schools, senior, and non-profit groups.

 Funding: